Naturmuseum Solothurn: an unexpected surprise

 Opening hours

 The museum is open daily except for Mondays.
-From Tuesday to Saturday from 2 pm to 5 pm, on Sundays from10 am (for an extraordinary opening hours, such as during Christmas holidays) check the museum’s website.
+From Tuesday to Saturday, from 2 pm to 5 pm, and on Sundays from 10 am (for extraordinary opening hours, such as during the Christmas holidays) check the museum’s website.

 Admission fees